manasasanjose/myreactproj/README.md

 I have used npm to run the react part.
 Used PHP to implement the CRUD operations to the database.
 UI makes  rest api calls using "axios" framework to the php files to perfrom the CRUD operations on the database.
-I chose php as the backend resource as i have had programming experience with the language and i am comforatable in coding with it.
+I chose php as the backend resource as i have had good hands on experience with php .
 ```
 ```
 This application consists of two users